Annithah/Auth_system/README.md

 Posinnove Authentication System

-This is a basic authentication system built with Laravel and Breeze.
-It includes user registration, login, and dashboard access.
-The UI has been customized to resemble the Posinnove platform and styled using custom Tailwind CSS.
+This project is a repeated implementation of an authentication system inspired by the original Posinnove platform.
+It has been recreated using Laravel and Breeze, including user registration, login, and dashboard access.
+The user interface has been customized to closely match the design of the Posinnove website and styled using custom Tailwind CSS.

 Features